shibatch/grantback/v0.2/README.md

 ## VOD Reaction License \- A Community Licensing Model for Streamers

 This project provides a template for a custom license designed to facilitate content reuse, particularly "reaction" style content, among streamers on popular video sharing and streaming platforms such as Twitch and YouTube.

-The "VOD Reaction License Version 0.2" is an experimental, custom license that allows content creators (Licensors) to grant specific permissions to their community (Licensees) to reuse designated VODs (past live stream recordings).
+The "VOD Reaction License Version 0.2" is an experimental, custom license that allows content creators (Licensors) to grant specific permissions to their community (Licensees) to reuse designated VODs.

 Key features include:

 * Permission for Reuse: Clearly grants rights to create derivative works (like reaction videos, compilations, reviews) from the Licensor's VODs.
 * Platform Limitation: Reuse by Licensees is restricted to specific platforms designated by the adopting Licensor (the template provides Twitch and YouTube as primary examples).